Nature abhors a vacuum: A simple rigorous example of thermalization in an isolated macroscopic quantum system: Discussion

 In section~\ref{s:main}, we only discussed thermalization in the sense that the ratio of the number of particles in a macroscopic region $\Gamma$ approaches its equilibrium value $\gamma$.
 It is, however, clear from the proof that our method automatically extends to other criteria for thermal equilibrium.
 Let $\hP_\mathrm{neq}$ be the projection operator onto the nonequilibrium subspace of $\Htot$ determined by a certain criterion for thermal equilibrium.
 If the canonical expectation value of $\hP_\mathrm{neq}$ at infinite temperature satisfies \eq \sbkt{\hP_\mathrm{neq}}_\infty\le e^{-\kappa N}=e^{-\kappa\rho\,L}, \lb{LD} \en with a constant $\kappa$ such that $\kappa>\rho$, then we can prove, exactly as in Theorem~\ref{t:main}, that the expectation value $\bPt\hP_\mathrm{neq}\kPt$ is extremely small for sufficiently large typical $t$, i.e., the system exhibits thermalization.
 Although we do not go into details, we expect that the assumption \rlb{LD} is valid if one defines $\hP_\mathrm{neq}$ to be the projection onto the space where the total energy in a macroscopic region differs considerably from its expectation value in $\sbkt{\cdot}_\infty$.

 We note, however, that if one employs a criterion of thermal equilibrium that involves, say, particle-particle correlation, then the assumption \rlb{LD} with $\kappa>\rho$ for the corresponding nonequilibrium projection is never valid.
 This means that our theorem is simply powerless.
-This shortcoming is related to the limitation to low densities and reflects a technical limitation of our approach.
+This shortcoming is related to the limitation to low densities and reflects the limitation of our approach, which reflects our strategy to base the theory on mild assumptions.

 {\bf Appendices}